ulelab/iCount-Mini/README.md

 + statistically significant cross-linked sites, saved to BED files
 + peaks of significant cross-linked sites, saved to BED files
 + grouping of individual replicate experiments
-+ Metagene generation showing the positional distribution of cross-linked sites relative to genomic landmarks
++ metagene generation showing the positional distribution of cross-linked sites relative to genomic landmarks
 + kmer enrichment analysis

 You may start with the [tutorial](http://icount.readthedocs.io/en/latest/tutorial.html) or dive into the